 I think she’s the fuck of the century.
 Paul Verhoeven’s film was notorious even prior to release – 25 years ago! – when word of the highly sexualised story got out.
 Then it caused an uproar with a shot of Sharon Stone uncrossing her legs: she’s not wearing any underwear.
 And the gay community in San Francisco in particular (where it’s set) didn’t like the portrayal of a psychopathic bisexual writer Catherine Tramell (Stone) – albeit we don’t know if it’s her, or her former and slighted lover, police psychiatrist Beth Garner (Jeanne Tripplehorn), who’s the murderess in this tricky, explicit neo-noir.
 That sub-genre really had a moment in the 90s, with this and the films of John Dahl – remember Linda Fiorentino in The Last Seduction?!
 Wow.
 Stone goes all-out here as the millionaire authoress whose books have a basis in true crime.
 Michael Douglas is the controversial ‘shooter’ detective Nick Curran who’s assigned to investigate the violent death of an old rock star – a murder we see in the opening scenes, bloody, sexy and ending with an ice pick applied to his neck.
 It’s the plot of one of Catherine Tramell’s lurid thrillers – she writes them under the surname Woolf.
 Everything points to her being the guilty party.
 Now she wants to study him too.
 He got his nickname after accidentally killing tourists while he was high on cocaine.
 Catherine hangs out with jealous girlfriend Roxy and an old woman called Hazel Dobkins.
 Both of them have an interesting past.
 After Nick avoids being killed by Roxy when she sees him and Catherine having sex, he finds out she killed a bunch of kids when she was 15.
 And Hazel?
 She murdered her children and husband back in the 50s.
 The fact that she’s played by Dorothy Malone gives you the meta-picture here: this is practically a dissertation on the Hollywood blonde, a Hitchcock film with extra sex.
 Nick’s also been involved with the police psychiatrist who it turns out knows Catherine too, from when they went to college together a decade earlier.
 And they may have had a relationship.
 This knotty tale of seduction, deception, copycat killing and betrayal leads cleverly to two very clear – and alternate – conclusions.
 It’s wrapped in extraordinarily beautiful and brutal imagery and the narrative ambiguity merely compounds its legend.
 Written by Joe Eszterhas in 13 days it earned him a record-breaking $3 million.
 Yet as he stated so lucidly in his memoir, he is a militant screenwriter-auteur and the most memorable bit of the film was shot without his knowledge – and apparently Stone’s.
 Interpret this how you will.
 Some people might say that the real crime here is one against fashion – Douglas’ v-neck at the club is really something.
 Stone is stunning: she’s something else!

 Survival’s not fair.
 A great disaster.
 Hundreds of thousands of British and French troops got at from all sides by the Nazis.
 A young guy Tommy (Fionn Whitehead) running down the streets of Dunkirk shot at from every direction with all his fellow soldiers mown down beside him.
 Then he gets to the beach and sees what looks like half the British Army waiting … and waiting.
 And the beach is strafed by German planes.
 In the clouds Tom Hardy (masked, mostly, like in his last Christopher Nolan outing) is playing cat and mouse in his Spitfire.
 His fellow pilot is shot down.
 Back in England Mark Rylance and his son (Tom Glynn-Carney) and a local lad (strange Irish actor Barry Keoghan) take their pleasure cruiser plus dozens of life jackets out with them before the Navy can check them dockside.
 These stories with their differing timelines (1 week, 1 hour, 1 day) don’t converge until 70 minutes in.
 In the interim there is a lot of water. – The tide is turning. – How do you know? – The bodies are coming back.
 Drowning.
 Suicides.
 Shootings by the Germans.
 If you’re afraid of water you will be very queasy.
 The word for the viewer experience is immersive.
 Quite literally.
 The bigger picture is only put in the mouth of Commander Kenneth Branagh in conversation as the safe place for berthing destroyers (the Mole) is being blown asunder when he talks about the war.
 That’s when we hear about the callout for small vessels to attempt a rescue on the beach.
 Otherwise we are escaping with Whitehead as he accompanies Harry Styles (in his film debut) and a Frenchie pretending to be English and they have to try to survive in the bottom of a sinking boat being fired upon; Rylance and son and the traumatised man they rescue from the hull of a sunken boat (Cillian Murphy) who tells them to return to Blighty and kills their assistant; and the pilots – watching one almost drown is quite traumatic.
 For all the enormous budget we never get a sense of the enormity or the scale of the enterprise: far too few soldiers, hardly any boats.
 The stories are told in convoluted fashion due to the differing timeframes for each of them.
 So just when you think you’re ahead, you’re catapulted back to an explanation.
 And then … it’s over.
 This reminds me of the problem with Inception which it took me a while to work out: that film is really a video game.
 This is also that in one significant part – I too have seen those YouTube Battle of Britain videos, Christopher Nolan, and they’re stunning: I love a good airborne catfight.
 And even though we see very little of Hardy, this is the first time I thought he’s a movie star at last.
 But that’s not it really.
 This is actually a tone poem.
 It’s more like a Derek Jarman film than anything I’ve seen since that great visual artist’s death.
 And that’s an issue presumably for most of the paying audience who like a good yarn.
 There is some characterisation – there is bravery, cowardice, viciousness, swagger, kindness and terrible suffering.
 But what little there is cannot make up for the lack of actual dramatic structure and story.
 And Churchill’s words are said in the most desultory fashion and barely make an impact because of the actor’s speaking voice and the sound mix even if it’s a very canny and surprising move in how it’s delivered.
-But mostly there is Hans Zimmer’s astonishing score: it’s an unforgettable, breathtaking symphony that deserves a better film.
+But mostly there is Hans Zimmer’s astonishing score: it’s an unforgettable, breathtaking symphony (with a nod or ten to Elgar) that deserves a better film.
 There.
 I’ve said it.
 Where’s W. H. Auden when you need him?
 It’s rumoured that Hitler gave the Brits a fighting chance by only allowing the bombing of the beaches instead of launching a full-scale ground attack and invading Britain: Nolan simply dismissed the vastness of the story and loses its importance in the doing.